josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🩸_there_have_been_many_outs_suggested.md

 did you tell them?

+*did you tell them i sheltered from exploitative contracting?*

+did you tell them that?

 or did you just sell me out as a whore?

 because i didnt want to fuck anyone you approved of on our side of the apartheid wall?